ISO 22000: ISO 22000 family of standards

 ISO 22000 is also used as a basis for the Food Safety Systems Certification (FSSC) Scheme FSSC 22000.
 FSSC 22000 is a Global Food Safety Initiative (GFSI) approved scheme, also referred to as a certification programme owner (CPO).
 The differences between ISO 22000 and schemes with GFSI recognition are explained in a paper from ISO, International standards and private standards.

 ISO 9001 vs ISO 22000

-In comparison with a Quality Management System ISO 9001, the Food Safety Management System, initially a standard (ISO 22000:2005 version) that was a more procedural-orientated guidance than a principle based one.
-The 2018 revision (ISO 22000:2018) addressed this by including the ISO general management principles, in addition to the FSMS principles, which are also referred to as the Quality Management Principles: